apache/qpid/qpid/tools/src/java/README.txt

 Note 1: This uses QMF2 so requires that the "--mgmt-qmf2 yes" option is applied to the broker (this is
         the default from Qpid 0.10 onwards)

 Note 2: In order to use QMF2 the app-id field needs to be set.
-There appears to be no way to set the AMQP
-        0-10 specific app-id field on a message which the broker's QMFv2 implementation currently requires.

-Gordon Sim has put together a patch for org.apache.qpid.client.message.AMQMessageDelegate_0_10 Found in client/src/main/java/org/apache/qpid/client/message/AMQMessageDelegate_0_10.java

-public void setStringProperty(String propertyName, String value) throws JMSException {
-       checkPropertyName(propertyName);
-       checkWritableProperties();
-       setApplicationHeader(propertyName, value);

-       if ("x-amqp-0-10.app-id".equals(propertyName))
-       {
-           _messageProps.setAppId(value.getBytes());
-       }
-}

-The jira "https://issues.apache.org/jira/browse/QPID-3302." covers this.

-This has been fixed in Qpid 0.12, but I've included a patched version of AMQMessageDelegate_0_10.java in the build directory so that people using earlier versions can get up and running (the QMF2 library was initially developed using Qpid 0.10).

-The "api-patched" ant target in build.xml creates a qpid-client-patch.jar in addition to the qmf2.jar and qmf2test.jar

-It is assumed that the qpid-clientxxx.jar is already on your CLASSPATH so one would do:

-CLASSPATH=../../build/lib/qpid-client-patch.jar:$CLASSPATH:../../build/lib/qmf2.jar:../../build/lib/qmf2test.jar

-to put the patched AMQMessageDelegate_0_10 ahead of the unpatched one.
-This is already done for the scripts that call the various test and tool classes.
+This requires the Qpid 0.12+ Java client